Hi, I'm a Native American, and I'm fed up with the appropriation of my culture by those desperate to be trendy, hip, ironic etc.

 If you are adding a picture to this post please add your Nation/Tribe underneath the picture you are adding.
 I will do my best to keep track of this post so if you would like to submit a picture to this post please message me at lols08.tumblr.com.

-Anonymous asked: We may not be able to say you are racist against white people, but I feel that you definitely hold a distinct prejudice against them.
+Anonymous said: We may not be able to say you are racist against white people, but I feel that you definitely hold a distinct prejudice against them.

 Nope.
 I dislike it when people mimic and fetishize my culture.
 I dare you to find one instance of “I hate white people,” or “All white people do this and are evil” etc, on my blog.
 I deal with behaviors.
 I talk about privilege.
 None of this makes me prejudiced against white people.